syukranDev/e-invoice-sdk-nodejs/README.md

 ```

 ## Contributing / License
+Author: Syukran Soleh <br>
--This project is licensed under the ISC License.
+This project is open-source and licensed under the ISC License.
+Contributions are welcome—please follow the guidelines for contributions and feel free to submit issues or pull requests.